OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

--- Top 5 athletes who have won the most gold medals.
+### 11. Fetch the top 5 athletes who have won the most gold medals.
 ```sql
 with cte as (
 	select